+Disciplinary sanctions as serious as suspension or expulsion from the college may be imposed against any students found guilty of committing, attempting to commit or intentionally assisting in any of the offenses listed in the Student Conduct Code.

+Notice of Nondiscrimination

-any students found guilty of committing, attempting to commit or intentionally assisting in any of the offenses listed in the Student Conduct Code.
-Notice of Nondiscrimination basis of race, color, ethnicity, national origin, gender, disability, age, religion, marital status, sexual orientation or gender identity in its programs and activities.
+Sumner College does not discriminate on the basis of race, color, ethnicity, national origin, gender, disability, age, religion, marital status, sexual orientation or gender identity in its programs and activities.